Brown University: Computer science

 Brown began offering computer science courses through the departments of Economics and Applied Mathematics in 1956 when it acquired an IBM machine.
 Brown added an IBM 650 in January 1958, the only one of its type between Hartford and Boston.
-In 1960, Brown opened its first dedicated computer building.
+In 1960, Brown opened its first dedicated computer building, the Brown University Computing Laboratory.
 The facility, designed by Philip Johnson, received an IBM 7070 computer the following year.
+The first undergraduate Computer Science degrees were awarded in 1974.
 Brown granted computer sciences full Departmental status in 1979.
 In 2009, IBM and Brown announced the installation of a supercomputer (by teraflops standards), the most powerful in the southeastern New England region.

-In the 1960s, Andries van Dam along with Ted Nelson, and Bob Wallace invented The Hypertext Editing Systems, HES and FRESS while at Brown.
+In the 1960s, Andries van Dam, along with Ted Nelson and Bob Wallace invented The Hypertext Editing Systems, HES and FRESS while at Brown.
 Nelson coined the word hypertext while Van Dam's students helped originate XML, XSLT, and related Web standards.
 Among the school's computer science alumni are principal architect of the Classic Mac OS, Andy Hertzfeld; principal architect of the Intel 80386 and Intel 80486 microprocessors, John Crawford; former CEO of Apple, John Sculley; and digital effects programmer Masi Oka.
-Other alumni include former CS department head at MIT, John Guttag, Workday founder, Aneel Bhusri, MongoDB founder Eliot Horowitz, Figma founders Dylan Field and Evan Wallace; and OpenSea founder Devin Finzer.
+Other alumni include former CS department head at MIT, John Guttag; software-defined networking pioneer Scott Shenker; Workday founder, Aneel Bhusri; MongoDB founder Eliot Horowitz; Figma founders Dylan Field and Evan Wallace (the latter of whom also created esbuild); OpenSea founder Devin Finzer; and Edward D. Lazowska, professor and Bill & Melinda Gates Foundation Chair emeritus at the University of Washington.

-The character "Andy" in the animated film Toy Story is purportedly an homage to professor Van Dam from his students employed at Pixar.

 Between 2012 and 2018, the number of concentrators in CS tripled.
 In 2017, computer science overtook economics as the school's most popular undergraduate concentration.

 Applied mathematics

-Brown's program in applied mathematics was established in 1941 making it the oldest such program the United States.
-The division is highly ranked and regarded nationally and internationally.
+Brown's program in applied mathematics was established in 1941 making it the oldest such program in the United States.
+The division is highly ranked and regarded nationally.
 Among the 67 recipients of the Timoshenko Medal, 22 have been affiliated with Brown's applied mathematics division as faculty, researchers, or students.